 Courses Recently Taught

-This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
+This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses- required for the major.
 Students are introduced to the processes of investigative biology and scientific writing.
-It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
 The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection, statistical analysis, integration of results with information reported in the literature and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
 Evaluation is based on short reports, quizzes, lab performance and scientific papers, as well as oral and written presentations based on the independent project.
-Enrollment is limited to 16 students in each section.
-Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.
-Required for the major.
+Prerequisite: BIOL 109Y and 115 or equivalent.

 Evolution is the major unifying theory of biology.
 This course introduces the processes of evolution, most of which can be examined in contemporary time through experiment, theory, simulation and examination of patterns in nature.
-The class format will combine lecture, activities and discussions.
-Topics will include Darwinian natural selection, population genetics, adaptation, speciation, reconstructing phylogenetic history, macroevolution, sexual selection, and the consequences of evolution for conservation and human health.
-Examples will be drawn from all levels of biology, from molecular to ecological.
-Students will read, analyze and discuss primary literature in the evolutionary biology.
+The class format combines lecture, activities and discussions.
+Topics include Darwinian natural selection, population genetics, adaptation, speciation, reconstructing phylogenetic history, macroevolution, sexual selection, and the consequences of evolution for conservation and human health.
+Examples are drawn from all levels of biology, from molecular to ecological.
+Students read, analyze and discuss primary literature in the evolutionary biology.
 This counts toward the upper-level environmental biology requirement for the major.
-Prerequisite: BIOL 116 or permission of instructor.
+Prerequisite: BIOL 116.

-This course will explore questions of how and why vertebrates came to be structured the way they are.
-We will use both comparative and functional approaches to study how the anatomy of vertebrates has evolved and diversified over hundreds of millions of years.
-We will examine how anatomy relates to function; for example, how do different musculoskeletal arrangements allow for different types of movement?
-We will investigate anatomical adaptations to a variety of environments to understand how different vertebrates have solved anatomical and biomechanical problems.
-Each of the primary vertebrate organ systems (integument, skeleton, muscle, cardiovascular, respiratory, gastrointestinal, urogenital, nervous) will be covered in detail.
-Students will read and analyze papers from the primary literature.
+This course explores questions of how and why vertebrates came to be structured the way they are.
+We use both comparative and functional approaches to study how the anatomy of vertebrates has evolved and diversified over hundreds of millions of years.
+We examine how anatomy relates to function; for example, how do different musculoskeletal arrangements allow for different types of movement?
+We investigate anatomical adaptations to a variety of environments to understand how different vertebrates have solved anatomical and biomechanical problems.
+Each of the primary vertebrate organ systems (integument, skeleton, muscle, cardiovascular, respiratory, gastrointestinal, urogenital and nervous) is covered in detail.
+Students read and analyze papers from the primary literature.
 This counts toward the upper-level organismal biology/physiology requirement for the major.
-Prerequisite: BIOL 116 and concurrent enrollment in BIOL 248, Vertebrate Anatomy Laboratory.
+Prerequisite: BIOL 116 and concurrent enrollment in BIOL 248.
 Generally offered every year.

 This course provides the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
-The investigation, designed in consultation with the chosen faculty mentor, may be designed to earn .25 or .5 unit of credit in a semester.
-BIOL 393 is ordinarily is a library-oriented investigation.
+The investigation, designed in consultation with the chosen faculty mentor, may be designed to earn 0.25 or 0.5 unit of credit in a semester.
+BIOL 393 is ordinarily a library-oriented investigation.
 (For laboratory-oriented independent research, see BIOL 385.)
 Normally, students receive credit for no more than two semesters of individual study.
 Individual study does not fulfill the natural science diversification requirement, nor does it count toward the requirements for the major.
-Because students must enroll for individual studies by the end of the seventh day of classes, they should begin discussion of the proposed individual study well in advance, preferably the semester before, so that there is time to devise a syllabus and seek departmental approval before the established deadline.
+Because students must enroll for individual studies by the end of the seventh day of classes, they should begin discussion of the proposed individual study well in advance, preferably the semester before, so that there is time to devise a syllabus and seek departmental approval.